publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch29/schI/m__us_usc_t30_s1724.md

     (d) __Tolling of limitation period__

-    The running of the limitation period under subsection (b) of this section shall not be suspended, tolled, extended, or enlarged for any obligation for any reason by any action, including an action by the Secretary or a delegated State, other than the following:
+    The running of the limitation period under subsection (b) shall not be suspended, tolled, extended, or enlarged for any obligation for any reason by any action, including an action by the Secretary or a delegated State, other than the following:

         (1) __Tolling agreement__